 These benefits will be provided subject to the same deductibles and coinsurance applicable to other medical and surgical benefits provided under this Plan Booklet and Benefits Document.
-The deductibles and coinsurance for the Standard PPO Option are found in Section 1 of this Plan Booklet and Benefits Document, and the deductibles and coinsurance for the Health Investor PPO Option are found Section 2 of this Plan Booklet and Benefits Document.
+The deductibles and coinsurance for the Standard HMO Option and the HDHP Option are found in Section 1 of this Plan Booklet and Benefits Document.